codeMonkeyHopeful/movie-sync/README.md

 Then enter your media directory path and confirm.
 The script will show you exactly what it's going to change before doing it.

 **Tip**: Run this on your media files first, then use the main sync script to transfer your nicely formatted collection!

 ---

+## Safety Features

+- **Dry Run Protection**: Deletion is automatically disabled during dry runs
+- **Transfer Verification**: Only files confirmed as successfully transferred are deleted
+- **Push-Only Deletion**: Deletion only works for push operations (local → remote) to prevent accidental data loss
+- **Failure Detection**: Files that fail to transfer are kept on the local machine
+- **Detailed Logging**: All deletion operations are logged when logging is enabled

+---